-Species Cross-Reactivity: H
+Species Cross-Reactivity: M

-Description SignalSilence® IGF-I Receptor siRNA I from Cell Signaling Technology (CST) allows the researcher to specifically inhibit IGF-I Receptor expression using RNA interference, a method whereby gene expression can be selectively silenced through the delivery of double stranded RNA molecules into the cell.
-IGF-I Receptor siRNA I is 100% homologous with IGF-I Receptor α and β mRNA.
-All SignalSilence® siRNA products from CST are rigorously tested in-house and have been shown to reduce target protein expression by western analysis
+Description: SignalSilence® IGF-I Receptor β siRNA I (Mouse Specific) from Cell Signaling Technology (CST) allows the researcher to specifically inhibit IGF-I Receptor β expression using RNA interference, a method whereby gene expression can be selectively silenced through the delivery of double stranded RNA molecules into the cell.
+All SignalSilence® siRNA products from CST are rigorously tested in-house and have been shown to reduce target protein expression by western analysis.

 Background: Type I insulin-like growth factor receptor (IGF-IR) is a transmembrane receptor tyrosine kinase that is widely expressed in many cell lines and cell types within fetal and postnatal tissues (1-3).
 Receptor autophosphorylation follows binding of the IGF-I and IGF-II ligands.
-Three tyrosine residues within the kinase domain (Tyr1131, Tyr1135 and Tyr1136) are the earliest major autophosphorylation sites (4).
-Phosphorylation of these three tyrosine residues is necessary for kinase activation (5,6).
+Three tyrosine residues within the kinase domain (Tyr1131, Tyr1135, and Tyr1136) are the earliest major autophosphorylation sites (4).
+Phosphorylation of these three tyrosine residues is necessary for kinase activation (5.6).
 Insulin receptors (IRs) share significant structural and functional similarity with IGF-I receptors, including the presence of an equivalent tyrosine cluster (Tyr1146/1150/1151) within the kinase domain activation loop.
-Tyrosine autophosphorylation of the insulin receptor is one of the earliest cellular responses to insulin stimulation (7).
-Autophosphorylation begins with phosphorylation of Tyr1146 and either Tyr1150 or Tyr1151, while full kinase activation requires triple tyrosine phosphorylation (8)
+Tyrosine autophosphorylation of IRs is one of the earliest cellular responses to insulin stimulation (7).
+Autophosphorylation begins with phosphorylation at Tyr1146 and either Tyr1150 or Tyr1151, while full kinase activation requires triple tyrosine phosphorylation (8).

-Directions for Use: CST recommends transfection with 100 nM IGF-I Receptor siRNA I 48 to 72 hours prior to cell lysis.
+Directions for Use: CST recommends transfection with 100 nM SignalSilence® IGF-I Receptor β siRNA I (Mouse Specific) 48 to 72 hours prior to cell lysis.
 For transfection procedure, follow protocol provided by the transfection reagent manufacturer.
 Please feel free to contact CST with any questions on use.